jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-05-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 5.
+title: Part I. Section I. Chapter 5.
 "Of the Division of Simple Quantities."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 5.
 "Of the Division of Simple Quantities."

 <span class="art">45</span> When a number is to be separated into two, three, or
 more equal parts, it is done by means of division, which